French Indochina – Rare Cao Đai ‘Unification Of Sects’ Badge

 During the Vietnam War, the French employed different strategies in the north and south.
-In the north, they pursued a conventional military approach, while in the south, they relied on auxiliary forces and private armies to conserve manpower.
+In the north, they pursued a conventional military approach.
+But, in the south, they relied on auxiliary forces and private armies to conserve manpower.
 Among the groups they formed alliances with was the Cao Đài, a militant politico-religious sect with over two million followers.

 The Cao Đài religion was established in 1926 and incorporated elements of Buddhism, Taoism, Confucianism, Christianity, and spirit worship.
-Under the leadership of Phạm Công Tắc, the Cao Đài sect became increasingly politically oriented and openly supported the Japanese regime, fighting against the French.
+Under the leadership of Phạm Công Tắc, the Cao Đài sect became increasingly politically oriented.
+During the WW2 it openly supported the Japanese regime, fighting against the French.
 After the war, they allied themselves with other nationalist groups but faced internal rivalries.
 The French reoccupied Saigon, leading to clashes between the Cao Đài militia and the Viet Minh.

-In 1949, when Vietnam was granted self-government within the French Union, the Cao Đài pledged their allegiance to the government.
-They formed a battalion that integrated into the Vietnamese National Army but continued their territorial conflict with the Hòa Hảo sect, which weakened the nationalist movement.
+In 1949, when Vietnam was granted self-government within the French Union, the Cao Đài pledged their allegiance.
+They formed a battalion that integrated into the Vietnamese National Army whilst continuing their territorial conflict with the Hòa Hảo sect, which weakened the nationalist movement.

 The allegiance of the sects to Bảo Đại and the French was always opportunistic.
-While the French provided training and coordination for the Cao Đài sect’s military activities, their tactical value was mixed as the sect focused on expanding its own power base.
+The French provided training and coordination for the Cao Đài sect’s military activities.
+However, their tactical value was mixed as the sect focused on expanding its own power base.
 As one French officer observed, “The Cao Dai have no enemies and no permanent friends, but they have permanent interests, which are those of the sect.”

 The badge I recently acquired is a six-pointed star insignia, identified as the “DANG PHAI THONG NHAT- GIAO CHU PHAM CONG TAC / Unification of Sects” in Marcel Duflot’s Symbols & Traditions (S&T) publication Les Insignes de l’Armee Viet Namienne.
 It was instituted in 1951 on the birthday of Cao Đài ‘Pope’ Phạm Công Tắc (born on June 21, 1890).